vanilla/garden-cli/README.md

 $cli = new Cli();

 $cli->description('Dump some information from your database.')
-    ->opt('host', 'Connect to host.', true, 'string', 'h') ->opt('port', 'Port number to use.', false, 'integer', 'P') ->opt('user', 'User for login if not current user.', true, 'string', 'u') ->opt('password', 'Password to use when connecting to server.', false, 'string', 'p') ->opt('database', 'The name of the database to dump.', true, 'string', 'd');
+    ->opt('host:h', 'Connect to host.', true)
+    ->opt('port:P', 'Port number to use.', false, 'integer') ->opt('user:u', 'User for login if not current user.', true) ->opt('password:p', 'Password to use when connecting to server.')
+    ->opt('database:d', 'The name of the database to dump.', true);

 // Parse and return cli args.
 $args = $cli->parse($argv, true);